-Instead of tossing it out at this point, you can genuinely re-purpose the lippie and finish it right to the very depths of the canister’s end.
+Instead of tossing it out at this point, we can genuinely re-purpose the lippie and finish it right to the very depths of the canister’s end.
 With these couple of ideas, you can still enjoy your favourite lipstick colour and be more sustainable too.

-- Use a Lip Brush
+Use a Lip Brush

-In addition to making a more even lipstick application, the thin lip brush will easily reach down into the barrel of the lipstick to get that last little bit.
+In addition to making a more even lipstick application, the thin lip brush will easily reach down the barrel of the lipstick to get that last little bit.

-- Turn Lipstick into Lip Gloss
+Turn Lipstick into Lip Gloss

 Scoop out the rest of the lipstick from the barrel with a cotton bud.
 In a small container, mix in your most loved colour-free lip balm.
 You’ll get a moisturising gloss with a hint of your favourite colour.
 A make-your-own-lip balm pack is a great alternative to using a premade lip balm.
 You can still add your own favourite colour using your leftover lipstick.

-It makes you stop and think that you don’t really need to buy the exact same lipstick colour when you already have enough.
-Maybe it’s not the colour, but getting out of your lipstick colour comfort zone can brighten your lips and support your journey to a more sustainable beauty lifestyle.
+It makes us stop to think that you don’t really need to buy the exact same lipstick colour when you already have enough.
+Maybe it’s not the colour of choice, but getting out of your lipstick colour comfort zone can brighten your lips and support your journey to a more sustainable beauty lifestyle.